Location of Restone Arsenal.

 Wernher von Braun (left) and US Army Secretary Wilbur Brucker in the Army Ballistic Missile Agency Fabrication Laboratory in 1960.

-Redstone Arsenal has, for more than half a century, been the United States Army's center for missile and rocket programs; it is located at the southwest side of the city of Huntsville in central north Alabama.
-In October 1997, the US Army Missile Command at Redstone Arsenal combined with the US Army Aviation and Missile Command at St. Louis, Missouri, to form the US Army Aviation and Missile Command (AMCOM).
+Redstone Arsenal has, for more than six decades, been the United States Army's center for missile and rocket programs; it is located at the southwest side of the city of Huntsville in central north Alabama.
+In Oct 1997, the US Army Missile Command at Redstone Arsenal combined with the US Army Aviation and Missile Command at St. Louis, Missouri, to form the US Army Aviation and Missile Command (AMCOM).
 Today, Redstone Arsenal continues to research, develop, test, purchase, repair, or maintain high technology weapons.
 NASA's Marshall Space Flight Center is also housed at Redstone.

 The Army' s missile and rocket program began in 1950 under Wernher von Braun and his team of German scientists.
 The 500-mile surface-to-surface Redstone developed here became the first large US ballistic missile systems to become operational.

 Redstone Arsenal sits on 40,000 acres, and includes administrative buildings, laboratories, flight test ranges, and other specialized buildings and equipment.
 The center was built in World War II as three separate installations for the Chemical Warfare Service: the Huntsville Arsenal, the Redstone Ordnance Plant, and the Gulf Chemical Warfare Depot.
 Initially known as Redstone Ordnance Plant, the plant was redesignated Redstone Arsenal in Feb 1943.
 Since the inception of Redstone Arsenal, it has been a matter of recorded history that the name Redstone came from "the preponderance of red soil."